Maiiialen/Custom_Virtual_Keyboard/README.md

 - **Edit within an input field**: Insert or delete characters at any position within the text, not just at the end.
 - **Type in input fields located at the bottom of the page**: The virtual keyboard smartly adjusts page to ensure the input field remains visible, even if the keyboard would typically cover it.
 - **Adjust numerical inputs**: Quickly increase or decrease values in numerical fields with built-in controls.
+- **Selective Keyboard Display**: The virtual keyboard appears only in specific input fields, preventing unintended pop-ups in places like checkboxes.
+- **Keyboard Blocking**: You can disable the virtual keyboard with a single variable, allowing users to switch entirely to a physical keyboard when needed.
+This flexibility lets users choose the best typing method for their current context.

 ### Theme Options for Virtual Keyboard
 The keyboard comes with three different themes, allowing users to choose a style that suits their preferences or application design.